layaljbara/layaljbara.github.io/_pages/about.md

   - /about.html
 ---

+# Computational and Machine Learning Scientisti | Doctoral Candidate

+I am a final-semester Ph.D. candidate at the University of British Columbia, working under the supervision of Professor Anthony Wachs.
+I am deeply passionate about addressing complex scientific challenges that are not only computationally and data intensive but also interdisciplinary in nature.
+My focus lies in leveraging advanced computational techniques and data-driven methodologies to solve real-world problems with meaningful impact.
+My current research work focuses on numerical simulations, computational fluid dynamics (CFD), high-performance computing (HPC), and machine learning.
+My work combines traditional CFD techniques with data-driven approaches to enhance predictive modeling and improve the efficiency of large-scale simulations.

+I thrive in environments that demand innovation, problem-solving, and interdisciplinary collaboration.
+I am committed to continuous learning and constantly seek opportunities that push me outside my comfort zone, allowing me to expand my skills and drive professional growth.
+If you're seeking a professional who can seamlessly integrate computational strategies with data-driven insights to drive impactful solutions, I would welcome the opportunity to connect.

 I am a PhD student working under the supervision of Dr. Anthony Wachs at the University of British Columbia.
 My research focuses on numerical simulations, computational fluid dynamics (CFD), high-performance computing (HPC), and machine learning.
 My work combines traditional CFD techniques with data-driven approaches to enhance predictive modeling and improve the efficiency of large-scale simulations.
 With over 8 years of experience in mathematical modeling, I have developed expertise in analytical, numerical, and data-driven methods to solve complex fluid-particle systems.